 This blog post will wrap up the elaboration on the article The New New Product Development Game in our set of principles, where the first two blog posts elaborated on our set of principles, activities and people respectively.

-First thing to conclude is that the article pushes on the holistic approach used by the companies.
+First thing to conclude is that the article pushes on a wholeness approach used by the companies.
 This means that the members of the project’s core team, together learn and take care of the wholeness of the product in overlapping phases, with many sub-teams making the many different parts.
-But, do not forget that subtle control, i.e. putting no constraints on the way of working in the projects, are a necessity for the holistic approach to work at all.
+But, do not forget that subtle control, i.e., putting no (unnecessary) constraints on the way of working in the projects, are a necessity for this wholeness approach to work at all.

 - But, important to understand is that the flat hierarchy is necessary, and fully achievable as the authors state, since the project hierarchy does not need to mirror the line hierarchy in a big organisation.

 - It does not change the need of the right competence in our organisation, which is one of our principles, even though the start mix of people may need to be considered differently; regarding competence and diversity.
 But, do not forget that without constraints from management, the T-shaping needed will happen automatically when working in parallel to solve the project.